rsvim/tests_and_benchmarks/README.md

 # RSVIM Tests and Benchmarks

-This repository contains many resources to do the testing and benchmarking for RSVIM editor.
+This repository contains resources for tests and benchmarks for the RSVIM editor.

-For the resources themself, they are developed with python scripts.
+There are some python scripts and text files for testing/benchmarking the editor.
 To develop the python scripts, please setup environment:

 - [Python 3](https://www.python.org/) with version 3.9+.
 - Install dependencies with `python venv`: